-Understandably, many wonder do you need a car in Los Angeles and whether living in LA without a car is even possible?
+Understandably, many people wonder do you need a car in Los Angeles and whether living in LA without a car is even possible.

 There could be several reasons why you might want to take a car.
 For instance, if you’re traveling with a family and have small children or older people with you, a car might be a more convenient mode of travel.